Shashankss1205/CodeGraphContext/README.md

 ## Getting Started

 1.  **Install:** `pip install codegraphcontext`
-2.  **Setup:** `cgc setup`
+2.  **Setup:** `cgc mcp setup`
-    This interactive command guides you through configuring your Neo4j database connection and automatically setting up your IDE.
+    This command configures your IDE to work with CodeGraphContext.
+To configure a Neo4j database, use `cgc neo4j setup`.

     <details>
     <summary>⚙️ Troubleshooting: In case, command <code>cgc</code> not found</summary>